Jon Berti Preview, Player Props: Marlins vs. Phillies

 Jon Berti At The Plate

-- Berti has 14 doubles, two triples, three home runs and 18 walks while hitting .278.
+- Berti is hitting .275 with 14 doubles, two triples, three home runs and 18 walks.

+- In 60.9% of his 110 games this season, Berti has picked up at least one hit.
+He's also had 22 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.